By Paul Binsfeld, president and founder of Company Nurse LLC

 As COVID-19 testing becomes more accessible and with the availability of COVID-19 vaccines on the horizon, many organizations are asking the same question: Can COVID-19 testing and vaccinations be mandatory for employees?

-Most employers understand that they need to be extremely cautious when they “mandate” anything.
+Employers need to be cautious when they “mandate” and/or incentivize health decisions for employees.

-When it comes to COVID-19 testing, mandatory antibody testing is prohibited by the Equal Employment Opportunity Commission (EEOC), in accordance with the Americans with Disabilities Act (ADA).
-However, periodic mandatory testing for COVID-19 (not an antibody test) is in alignment with EEOC guidance.
+When it comes to COVID-19 testing, mandatory testing active COVID-19 (PCR) illness (not an antibody test) is in alignment with EEOC guidance.

 Whether or not your organization requests COVID-19 testing and vaccines of its employees, it is and will continue to be important to track testing and vaccinations.
 This can help your organization with contact tracing, maintaining a healthy workplace, and more.